 Got up, fed fish, stumbled to the bathroom.

 Made the bed.

 Woke up and watched a little telly.

 Went to bed.

-On another note, the wind is blowing like the French Mistral.
-All of our patio furniture is all over the yard, but I’m not picking it up until the wind stops.
-We’re in a tornado watch anyway
+On another note, the wind is blowing like the Mistral.
+Our patio furniture is all over the backyard, but I’m not picking it up until the wind stops.
+We’re in a tornado watch anyway.

 Answer the following questions using only the song titles from a chosen musician or band.
 Of course, I added a couple (nos.
 8 & 9)

 - Are you male or female?
 Mixed Up Confusion